What is a Joint Facilities Master Plan and why do we need it?

 - September 2020 Virtual Community Engagement Opportunity

-The community is invited to view the below video presentation on work to date and provide feedback using the feedback portal through September 30.
+The community was invited to view the below video presentation on work to date and provide feedback from September 14 - October 11.

 - Thursday, February 21, 2020 - Park and Recreation Commission Briefing